jheare/Resilience-Project/Experimentplan.md

 		- replace in 100% EtOH
 		- wipe occasionally with paper towel and resterilize
 	- ctenidia sample (50-100 mg) homogenized in 1 ml Trizol stored at -20&deg;C
+	-  2nd ctenidia sample (any remaining) in 1.5 ml screw cap tube dropped into liquid nitrogen
 	- mantle sample (decent size) in 1.5 ml screw cap tube dropped into liquid nitrogen
 	- remaining tissue placed (possibly minus digestive system) in 15 ml conical with 75% EtOH
 	-